ldziubek/alfred/README.md

   * "enter" enters a linebreak
   * "bez odbioru" quits dictation module
-* "wiadomość" asks for subject, body and recipient (from a predefined list) and creates a message in default e-mail Client
+* "wiadomość" asks for subject, body and recipient (from a predefined list) and creates a message in default e-mail client
 * finally, there are some commands to quickly launch predefined sets of apps and
   pages:
   * "będę wystawiać faktury" opens a set of tools for invoicing translation work: